 2. Strong technical background

 Some managers I’ve known insist on hiring only PMs with computer science degrees.
 I’m not as snobby - maybe it’s my own liberal arts undergraduate education - but I do tend to favor people who’ve been in technical roles.
 Having a solid engineering background gives a PM two critical tools - the ability to relate to engineers and a grasp of the technical details driving the product.
 It depends on the product of course - a PM working on low-level developer APIs is bound to need more technical chops than one working on the front-end of a personals web site.
 But the basic principle applies - product managers with technical backgrounds will have more success conveying product requirements to engineers and relaying complicated details to non-technical colleagues and customers.
 That said, there are pitfalls you need to avoid.
 Most importantly, a PM who’s a former engineer needs to realize that he or she is just that - a former engineer.
 PMs who come from engineering and still try to take charge of technical decisions and implementation details will crash spectacularly.
 For that reason, I like hiring technical people who’ve already made the move to product management at a previous job.
 They’ve already gone through the challenging adaptation period and by checking references you can get a feel for how well they’ve evolved.
 I won’t bore with you with interview questions to evaluate technical competency.
 They depend on the skill set and there are hundreds of web sites that give good tips for hiring engineers.
-Instead, here are some good questions for gauging how well a technical PM has adapted to the role and their ability to work with engineers:
+Instead, here are some good product manager interview questions for gauging how well a technical PM has adapted to the role and their ability to work with engineers: